Sycuan Band of the Kumeyaay Nation: Reservation and administration

 The Sycuan Reservation is located at 32°46′57″N 116°49′59″W. The nearest outside communities are the unincorporated communities of Dehesa, Harbison Canyon and Crest.

 Cody Martinez is their current tribal chairman.

 The band operates two waste water treatment plants, a sequencing batch reactor used for their casino, administrative buildings, and maintenance buildings.
 They also operate and own a modular treatment plant in a flood plain near one of their residential areas.
 The tribe operates a water treatment facility which controls their nitrate levels.
 Additionally, the tribe operates a small medical clinic, dental office, fire department and tribal police force.
 In 2005, they eliminated their environmental department for political and economic reasons.
 In 2004, they installed a new air conditioning system, internal control systems, and a new parking lot.

 Economic development

 The move toward casino gaming on the Sycuan Band reservation was spearheaded by the Sycuan Band's former chairwoman, Anna Prieto Sandoval.
 The Sycuan Band opened its first gambling facility, the Sycuan Bingo Palace, on their reservation in 1983.
 As a direct evolution from that successful venture, they now run a profitable casino, as well as an off-reservation golf course.
 The Sycuan band is not the only San Diego-area band to operate significant commercial enterprises off-reservation.

 The Sycuan band purchased the downtown San Diego landmark U. S. Grant Hotel in 2003.

-It also advertises heavily in relation to the San Diego Padres major-league baseball team (including both television and radio commercials during game broadcasts, and posted advertising at Petco Park, the team's home field).
+The band advertises heavily in relation to the San Diego Padres of Major League Baseball (including both television and radio commercials during game broadcasts, and posted advertising at Petco Park, the team's ballpark).
+In 2023, Major League Soccer announced that an expansion team was granted to San Diego to begin play in 2025, bringing the league to 30 teams.
+The team, named San Diego FC, is co-owned by the Sycuan band, British-Egyptian businessman Mohamed Mansour, and professional baseball player Manny Machado.